Adding milk to tea prevents teeth staining?

 But don’t freak out.
 You can still enjoy your cups of soothing tea without ruining your smile.
 Here are my recommendations:

 Milk contains a protein called casein, which binds with tannins and decreases dental discoloration.
 (I guess the Brits knew what they were doing all along!)

-- Swish With Plain Water: When you finish sipping your tea it’s a good idea to swish your mouth with plain water.
+- When you finish sipping your tea it’s a good idea to swish your mouth with plain water.
 This washes away much of the residual tannins lingering on your tooth enamel.

-When steeping your tea, keep this piece of scientific trivia in mind: During the first two minutes of immersion in boiling water tea leaves release the majority of their caffeine.
-Between 2 and 5 minutes the tannins are drawn out of the leaves.So, if you are looking for a pick-me-up, drink your tea after two minutes for maximum stimulation and minimum tannins.
-If you are looking to relax, empty your cup after two minutes, and then re-steep your tea bag.
+When steeping your tea, keep this piece of scientific trivia in mind: During the first two minutes of immersion in boiling water, tea leaves release the majority of their caffeine.
+Between 2 and 5 minutes, the tannins are drawn out of the leaves.If you are looking for a tea pick-me-up, drink it after two minutes for maximum stimulation and minimum tannins.
+If you are looking to relax, empty your cup after two minutes, and then re-steep your teabag.
 But beware of the tannins (see helpful hints 2. and 3.)

 Many herbal teas are derived from fruit.
 Most popular are lemons, raspberries, and black currants, which are delicious but tend to be very acidic.
-These teas can actually dissolve tooth enamel and weaken your teeth them, too.
-Rinsing with water after consuming can help neutralize this “acid attack”.Note: Don’t brush your teeth for at least 30 minutes after drinking an acidic beverage, lest you abrade away the softened tooth structure.
-(Also, when you add a slice of lemon to any tea you are also increasing its acidity.)
+These teas can actually dissolve tooth enamel and weaken your teeth, too.
+Rinsing with water after consumption can help neutralize this “acid attack”.Note: Don’t brush your teeth for at least 30 minutes after drinking an acidic beverage, lest you abrade away the softened tooth structure.
+Also, when you add a slice of lemon to any tea you are also increasing its acidity.

-- Don’t Swish Your Tea!
 Avoid swishing tea in your mouth.
 Try to minimize the tannin-to-tooth contact as much as possible.
 When drinking iced tea, use a straw.

 Michael Sinkin practices cosmetic, implant, and restorative dentistry in New York City.
-He is known for the wonderful care he provides to his patients, and for his wicked sense of humor!
+He’s loved by his patients for the wonderful care he provides – and for his wicked sense of humor!
 To contact Dr. Sinkin, link here.